Witiko/doctoral-thesis/main.md

 #### Results

-We showed that the restricted model was 3× slower than the non-restricted model on the six text classification tasks and we theorized that this was because the restricted model had been implemented using slower sparse matrix operations whereas the non-restricted model had been implemented using faster dense matrix operations.
+We showed that the restricted model was three times slower than the non-restricted model on the six text classification tasks.
+We theorized that this was because the restricted model had been implemented using slower sparse matrix operations whereas the non-restricted model had been implemented using faster dense matrix operations.
 We offer further explanation below.